nag2mani/airozgar/README.md

 ### 3. Breaking News
 Stay informed with breaking tech news, industry updates, and trends in AI & ML, all delivered to your fingertips.

-### 4. Customer Testimonials
-Discover the success stories of our users who have kickstarted their careers with the help of **AI Rozgar**.
-Our platform provides relevant job suggestions and continuous support.

 ## 💼 What We Offer